 Are There Specific Tools or Technologies That Can Assist Employees with Social Anxiety?

-Yes, several tools and technologies can help employees manage their social anxiety by providing support for communication, relaxation, and productivity.
+When an employee has social anxiety, we sometimes wonder if technology can facilitate things somehow.
+And in fact, there are several tools and technologies that can help employees manage their social anxiety by providing support for communication, relaxation, and productivity.
 These tools focus on improving behavior, providing real-time coping mechanisms, and assisting with anxiety management.

 How Can EAPs Support Employees with Social Anxiety?